viamazoba/rick_and_morty/README.md

 ## Overview :writing_hand:
 This project was developed as part of a pair programming exercise.
 It involves building a CRUD application using React.
 The main goal was to utilize React states, specifically `useSWR`, along with libraries like Axios and methods like `Promise.all()` to make individual and parallel API calls to the "Rick and Morty" API.
 Additionally, the project aimed to enhance skills in using Sass for styling.

+The link of the application deployed in vercel: [Deployed Project](https://rick-and-morty-obeta.vercel.app/)

 ### Installation :gear:
 To get started with the project, follow these steps: